Chart.js vs ECharts: Popular JavaScript Charting Libraries Comparison

 Both libraries have TypeScript definitions and are compatible with TypeScript projects.

 Both libraries support modern browsers, including Chrome, Firefox, Safari, and Edge.
-However, chart.js has better support for older browsers like Internet Explorer.
+Chart.js also supports older browsers like IE11.

 Both libraries are compatible with popular frameworks like React, Angular, and Vue.js.